 top of page

-Rich heirs doing good and bad: Guinness, Seagram, Bronner, Getty, Koch
+Rich heirs doing good and bad: Guinness, Seagram, Bronner, Getty, Koch.
+Psychedelics and other surprises.

 Here are two things rich heirs do: